deanwheatley/Daemon-Breathalyzer/SYSTEM_DEPENDENCIES.md

 # System Dependencies

-This document lists all system packages (apt packages) required for the ASUS Fan Control application.
+This document lists all system packages (apt packages) required for the Daemon Breathalyzer application.

 ## Required System Packages